 Pest description and crop damage Bright green caterpillar with a black or brown head.
 Most feeding is on leaves and the larvae roll leaves together using silk to create protected feeding sites.
-The larvae can also inhabit the area between the husk and the shell of the nut, and when they do, damage to nuts can occur from feeding on green shells and occasionally the larvae may feed on kernels.
+The larvae can also inhabit the area between the husk and the shell of the nut, and when they do, damage to nuts can occur from feeding on green shells.
+Occasionally the larvae may penetrate shells and feed on kernels.
 Leafroller damage to nuts is distinguished from filbertworm damage by additional scarring and deformation on the shell surface rather than a clean exit hole from the shell.
 Adult moths are bell-shaped, up to 1 inch long, tan to brown, with broad bands on the wings.
 Their appearance is very similar to filbert leafroller, although the filbert leafroller has a more pronounced bell shape to the wings when viewed from above.

 Biology and life history There are two generations of obliquebanded leafroller each season, occurring from May through harvest.
 Early stage (minute) larvae overwinter under the bark on scaffold branches of a variety of host plants and may feed during warm periods in winter but become active in spring with onset of new growth and they move into the buds.
 Larvae exhibit a characteristic rapid backwards wiggle from the feeding site when disturbed.
 They feed for several weeks in the leaves, typically forming a new feeding site prior to pupation.
 Adult moths emerge in late June to July.
 These moths lay eggs for the second generation.
 The second generation hatches in early July.
 Larvae feed on leaves but may occasionally damage nuts if their feeding site happens to be within a nut cluster or in direct contact with a nut cluster.